web2py/py4web/docs/chapter-13.rst

        return code

 Notice that this method takes to arguments: the current user, and the code to be sent.
-Also notice thid method can override the code and return a new one.
+Also notice this method can override the code and return a new one.

 .. code:: python